NoHidSe/NADS/README.md

 #### Still Being Detected?

-Like the description said its not 100% but you could try changing the letter replacement
+Like the description said its not 100% but you could try changing the letter replacement or adding a hypothetical prompt for avoiding AI Detection in the chatbot then adding it to NADS